 G-Wizard, our Feeds and Speeds Calculator, is chock full of useful utilities.
 One of them is a True Position Calculator that will check if you pass the True Position Test:

-G-Wizard has a handy True Position Calculator built right in!
+G-Wizard has a handy Position Calculator built right in!

-Using the True Position Calculator could not be easier.
+Using the Position Calculator could not be easier.
 Just enter the difference between actual and ideal position in X, Y, and Z and it’ll work through the True Position Formula to tell you True Position.
 Don’t have a Z datum for the True Position?
 No worries, just leave it 0.

 If you’re thinking a calculator like G-Wizard might be pretty handy, welcome to the club.
 There are thousands of CNC’ers who use it every day.
-But here’s something else–you can get lifetime access to all the reference materials except the Feeds and Speeds Calculator when you buy the 1 year subscription for $79.
+But here’s something else–you can get lifetime access to all the reference materials except the Feeds and Speeds Calculator and threads when you buy the 1 year subscription for $79.
 That’s all it costs to have all the upgrades, customer service, and use of the product for life!

 So what’s the catch?
 Why does anyone ever pay more than $79?